 McKenna began studying jazz at Mohawk College in Hamilton, ON under many influential Canadian jazz musicians, among them being Pat Collins and Adrean Farrugia.
 Very quickly she began working as a professional musician in and around both the Toronto and Hamilton scenes.
 In 2015 she moved to New York City on a scholarship to attend the New School for Jazz and Contemporary Music in Manhattan.
 It was there where she had the opportunity to work with a number of esteemed artists including Peter Washington, Reggie Workman, David Wong, Ben Williams, Matt Wilson, and Joel Frahm to name a few.
 Over the years she has appeared at a number of music festivals including, but not limited to, the Carthage Music Festival (Tunis, Tunisia), the Bern Jazz Festival (Bern, Switzerland), the Toronto Jazz Festival (Toronto, Canada), and the Niagara Jazz Festival (Niagara, Canada) as a part of many different projects.
 In 2017 McKenna began leading her own band, The Jillian McKenna Project.

-After living in New York for two and a half years, McKenna has taken her experience and moved back to Canada.
-Today she can be found performing across the country with a variety of musicians, including her indie-folk group The Geoff Hudson Band, and her jazz group, The Jillian McKenna Project, as she composes and researches, fusing her many interests and experiences into a style uniquely her own.
+Today McKenna can be found performing across the country with a variety of musicians including her jazz group, The Jillian McKenna Project, and her indie-folk group The Geoff Hudson Band, as she composes and researches, fusing her many interests and experiences into a style uniquely her own.